hotio/website/docs/containers/caddy.md

 !!! info

-    Included modules: [caddy-dns/cloudflare](https://github.com/caddy-dns/cloudflare){: target=_blank rel="noopener" }, [mholt/caddy-ratelimit](https://github.com/mholt/caddy-ratelimit){: target=_blank rel="noopener" }.
+    Included modules: [caddy-dns/cloudflare](https://github.com/caddy-dns/cloudflare){ target="_blank" rel="noopener" }, [mholt/caddy-ratelimit](https://github.com/mholt/caddy-ratelimit){ target="_blank" rel="noopener" }.
 The default config only allows access from private ip ranges.

 ## Custom build

 If you set the environment variable `CUSTOM_BUILD` to a file location like for example `/config/caddy_linux_amd64_custom`, an attempt is made to start Caddy with that binary.
-The custom build can be obtained from the Caddy [download](https://caddyserver.com/download){: target=_blank rel="noopener" } page.
+The custom build can be obtained from the Caddy [download](https://caddyserver.com/download){ target="_blank" rel="noopener" } page.
 This is particularly useful if you need extra modules.

 --8<-- "includes/wireguard.md"